Advancing Scanning Probe Microscopy Simulations: A Decade of Development in Probe-Particle Models: Other PP-SPM simulation modes

 \subsection{Kelvin probe force microscopy}

 Traditionally, KPFM experiments measured the electrostatic forces between tip and sample due to external electric potentials and differences between the work functions of the two materials.
-In this process the tip and the sample can be seen as the plates of a capacitor.
+In this process, the tip and the sample can be seen as the plates of a capacitor.
 The force between such plates depends quadratically on the potential difference between the tip and the sample $V$ and linearly on the gradient of the effective capacitance $C({\vec r}_{tip})$ with respect to the position of the tip.

 Although KPFM experiments were originally intended to measure mesoscopic features such as the work function of the studied materials and long-range charge domains, the development of atomically precise SPM techniques had allowed to achieve \textit{sub-molecular} KPFM contrast, corresponding to variations of the charge distribution and polarizability within individual organic molecules \cite{Mohn2012,Albrecht2015,Moll2014,Schuler2014}.
 Nevertheless, the quantitative relation between the measured quantities and the electronic structure of the molecules was under debate.
-We developed a Kelvin Probe Force Microscopy modality into the PPAFM code in order to put these relations on quantitative ground and provide a straightforward tool for the simulation of these phenomena.
+We introduced a KPFM module into the \texttt{ppafm} code to put these relations on quantitative ground and provide a straightforward tool for the simulation of these phenomena.

 In this implementation, the bias dependence of both the charge density of the probe and the electrostatic potential of the sample is introduced in \refeq{eq_El_conv}, to study its effect on the force ${\vec F}_{PP}({\vec r}_{tip})$ and the corresponding frequency shift $\Delta f$.
 As has been shown in our previous publications \cite{Mallada2021,Mallada2023}, the \textit{sub-molecular} variation of $\Delta f(V)$ originates mostly from the intrinsic charges within the tip or the sample that interact with bias-induced electric polarization of the opposite electrode.
 The output of the KPFM mode can be represented as a map of (apparent) \emph{local contact potential difference} (LCPD or $V_\mathrm{LCPD}$), which corresponds to the bias voltage at which the maximum of the (approximately) parabolic $\Delta f(V)$ dependence lies.